The Who, What, How, Where & Why of Investing

 Who are we?

-Collectively, we have over 60 years’ experience in financial markets and investment management.
-We have one of the longest track records in the world managing global multi-asset class portfolios comprised solely of exchange-traded funds (ETFs).
+We have a long track record managing global multi-asset class portfolios comprised solely of exchange-traded funds (ETFs).

-John Leiper, CFA, CFTe – Head of Portfolio Management
+John Leiper, CFA, CFTe – Chief Investment Officer

 13+ years experience, Ex Morgan Stanley & Credit Suisse